mirage/mirage-www/tmpl/wiki/hello-world.md

 ```

 You may have noticed that, unlike with our `hello_key` example, the `kv_ro` key
-can't be specified at runtime -- it's only understood as an argument to `mirage configure`.
+can't be specified at runtime—it's only understood as an argument to `mirage configure`.
 This is because the `kv_ro` implementation we choose influences the set of dependencies that are assembled and baked into the final product.
-If we choose `direct`, we'll get a different set of software than if we choose `crunch` -- in either case, no code that isn't required will be included in the final product.
+If we choose `direct`, we'll get a different set of software than if we choose `crunch`—in either case, no code that isn't required will be included in the final product.

-You should now be seeing the power of the MirageOS configuration tool: we have
+You should now be seeing the power of the MirageOS configuration tool: We have
 built several applications that use fairly complex concepts such as filesystems
 and block devices that are independent of the implementations (by virtue of our
 application logic being a functor), and then are able to assemble several
 combinations of unikernels via relatively simple configuration files and options
-passed at compile-time and runtime.
+passed at compile time and runtime.

 ### Step 4: Networking